TeXitoi/1wT/README.md

 ## Description

-Some experiments on the scheduling problem 1||ΣwT.
+Some experiments on the scheduling problem 1||ΣwT (one machine total weighted tardiness scheduling problem).

 ## License